hassanmehedi1/pc-monkey-app/README.md

  This website is pc parts manufacturer who sell parts of pc in wholesale.
 This website is made with react, firebase, mongodb, express. this is a full responsive website.
 This website implements full CRUD operation. all buttons are functional here.
 This site also has a Stripe payment gateway system implemented, users can for their ordered products by sample test cards.
 This site also has a separate dashboard for user and admin.

  Admin Access Credentials:
- Email: admin@gmail.com
+ * Email: admin@gmail.com
- Password: 123456
+ * Password: 123456

- -Note: Backend Code is Hosted on Heroku(Free-Hosting).
+ * Note: Backend Code is Hosted on Heroku(Free-Hosting).
 So sometime products data might not load at first time, in that case please reload the page again, it will solve this issue.

 ### [Server Side Code](https://github.com/hassanmehedi1/pc-monkey-server)